sebinseban/km44besd06/README.md

 ## 3 ADVANCED C

+### 3.23 DYNAMIC MEMORY ALLOCATION (20/02/2022) ASSIGNMENT 23

+1)Create a dynamic array of integers.
+Take input from user , sort the array and display the output.

+2)Write a function that takes two sorted integer arrays as input, and returns an array of integers from both arrays in sorted order, excluding duplicate numbers.

+        Assume that the input arrays are sorted.

+        eg., array1 : 10,12,13,14,15,16

+        array2 : 9,12,15,19,20

+        output array3 : 9,10,12,13,14,15,16,19,20

+3)Implement your own realloc function using malloc and free.

+        - Create the new size memory using malloc

+        - copy the data from old address to new address

+        - release old address

+        - return new address

+4)Implement itoa function and return the string from the function.
+Print the result in main. itoa function takes an integer as input,converts it into a numerical string and returns it.

+        eg., input a number: 123

+        output: 123

 ### 3.22 COMMANDLINE ARGUMENTS (18/02/2022) ASSIGNMENT 22

 1. Implement the calculator program using Command line arguments